+The structure and microclimates of global forests are changing due to unprecedented disturbance rates.
+Loss of canopy cover due to forest disturbances (e.g., deforestation, fire, and drought) is associated with reductions in canopy structural complexity, and altered microclimates and surface energy balance components (Zellweger et al. 2020; Stark et al. 2020).
+Reductions in canopy cover can lead to non-linear threshold responses, causing dramatic shifts from one forest state to another (e.g., transition from forest to savanna-like vegetation in tropical forest regions through “savannization”), with energy balance impacts and implications for forest-atmosphere interactions (Stark et al. 2020).

 We’re seeing increasing evidence that this impacts the ecology, with potential feedbacks to climate change, especially in protecting cool-acclimated species (Suggitt et al. 2018, Scheffers et al. 2013, Defrenne et al. 2013). - Zellweger et al. (2020) - (Suggitt et al. 2018, Scheffers et. al 2014)

-Understanding thermal sensitivity in vertical tree gradient and height from top of the canopy to understory will provide crucial insights for how raising temperature affects forest ecology and biodiversity.
+Understanding thermal sensitivity along the vertical canopy profile, from the understory to the top of the canopy will provide crucial insights for how raising temperature affects forest ecology and biodiversity, energy balance, ecosystem function, and biosphere-atmosphere interactions [with additional feedbacks to forest structure and microclimates].

 However, we lack a systematic understanding of biophysical and biological patterns across this gradient, how these affect leaf-level processes, and in turn how it affects ecology (Fig. 1).